-This got me thinking about other kid’s books about running, marathons, and track and field.
+Remembering this conversation got me thinking about kid’s books about running, marathons, and track and field.

 Kid’s Books About Running

-Preston and his mouse family live under a bridge in New York City and dreams of running the New York City Marathon, even though his family doesn’t always support his marathon running dreams.
+Preston and his mouse family live under a bridge in New York City.
+He dreams of running the New York City Marathon, even though his family doesn’t always support his marathon running dreams.

 Pellie smiles her way through marathon training.